New Caregiver Resources

 Caregiver Connection is a newsletter published by the Family Caregivers of BC four times a year, once every season.
 It serves to provide family caregivers interesting and informative articles directly related to caregiving issues.
-Read the latest Caregiver Connection below!Download the Spring 2017 newsletter
+Read the latest Caregiver Connection below!Download the Summer 2017 newsletter

 Family Caregivers of British Columbia aims to provide support to family caregivers, education, and much more.
 Support is provided through one-to-one support, information and referral to community resources, help in navigating the healthcare system, and connecting family caregivers to support groups.
 Education is provided to family caregivers through webinars (BC-wide); workshops; bi-monthly newsletter (The Network News); resource library of books, videos, and handouts; Caregiver Wellness Booklet; Resource Guide for Fmaily Caregivers (2nd Edition); Lunch and Learn sessions for employees; and support group volunteer facilitator training.
 Explore the website for more details.

 Change Day will be taking place on November 17th this year.
 This is a global movement started by the National Health Service (NHS) in England in 2013.
 The first Change Day in BC happened on October 15, 2015.
 This year, Alberta and Ontario are joining the celebration on the same day as BC!
 Family Caregivers of BC would like you to pledge to tell a family, friend or neighbour about Family Caregivers BC and our services, so that no one cares alone.
 Visit their website here for more details here